-This page exists for educators who take the work seriously—even if jazz was not their first language.
+This page exists for educators who care about helping students make real music—even if jazz wasn’t your first language.

-It is written for band directors, classroom teachers, and mentors who want their students to engage jazz not merely as repertoire or style, but as a living practice—one that values listening, risk, responsibility, and shared time.
+It’s written for band directors, classroom teachers, and mentors who want their students to experience jazz as a living practice—one grounded in listening, shared time, curiosity, and thoughtful risk‑taking.

-What follows is not a method, a curriculum, or a quick fix.
-It is a growing archive of questions I’ve been asked—often in rehearsal rooms, festivals, and hallway conversations—and the responses that felt most honest at the time.
+This is not a method or a curriculum.
+It’s a growing collection of questions I’ve been asked in rehearsals, festivals, and quick hallway conversations, along with the responses that seemed most useful at the time.

-If you write, let me know whether your response may be shared, and whether you prefer attribution or anonymity.
+The archive evolves over time.
+Pushback, questions, and alternative approaches are always welcome.
+If you write, please let me know whether I may share your comments and whether you prefer attribution or anonymity.

 Start Here

-See Combo Coaching and Rhythm Section Techniques. - If you are thinking long-term about musicianship:
+- For combo or rhythm‑section coaches: See Combo Coaching and Rhythm Section Techniques.

 Entering Improvisation